What is it about ‘the Jews’, American Protestants, and Israel/Palestine?

 “as the whites increased in numbers and comparative power, and as their first fears of the savages, and the desire to convert them, gave place to dislike, contempt, spiritual indifference, and self-confidence… it was no longer considered necessary to treat with the Indian as an equal….
 [T]he lands of the [Indians] gradually came to be looked upon as reservations upon which their native owners were allowed to live until a convenient opportunity, or the growing needs of the settlers, might bring about a farther advance.”

 Today’s Israeli settlers on the West Bank might take note and take caution.
 So might “old stock” Americans, proud descendants of the intrepid Puritans who prefer not to remember these and other awful precedents for our present civic-republican crisis.
 Even Stephen Williams, the redeemed Deerfield captive who had followed his father into the ministry, wound up owning Black slaves as his house servants in Longmeadow, as recent Harvard graduate Michael Baick recounts in a fascinating senior essay.
 It would be wrong for today’s faltering, “mainline” Congregationalists, Presbyterians and other Protestants to displace onto today’s Israel their own discomforts with the fraught aspects of their Puritan history and with the soulless neoliberalism – and, in some white-nationalist evangelists, the reactionary tribalism — that it has spawned.
-If we could reweave older, stronger covenantal threads into our civic-republican fabric, we might remember that that its strength has depended on premises and practices that armies and wealth alone can’t nurture or defend.
+If we could reweave older, stronger covenantal threads into our civic-republican fabric, we might remember that its strength has depended on premises and practices that armies and wealth alone can’t nurture or defend.
 Puritans placed the Hebrew approximation of “Illumination and Testimony” on Yale’s seal because they decided to ground their salvation-hungry faith in covenanted, earthbound communities of law and work whose model they called “the Hebrew republic.”
 And some Jews would learn from them, as I did in Longmeadow and at the “old” Yale, to cherish its then-still-“Protestant” personal and moral introspection.

 Even when Puritans held New England in their thrall, slaughtered native Americans, and hanged 40 witches, they sometimes knew better than to forgive themselves as casually as many Americans do now when they excuse or even valorize their country’s collective hysterias and brutalities.
 In 1697, a conscience-stricken Judge Samuel Sewall, who’d presided over the Salem witch trials five years earlier, stood penitently in Boston’s Old South Meeting House one Sunday as the pastor, Samuel Willard, read aloud a note from Sewell confessing his “guilt contracted… at Salem” and his desire “to take the blame and shame of it, asking… that God… would powerfully defend him against all temptations for Sin, for the future: and vouchsafe him for the efficacious saving conduct of word and spirit.”

-Who among American’s current and recent leaders desires to take such blame and shame for enabling the killing or unjust incarceration of thousands of innocent young black men?
+Who among America’s current and recent leaders desires to take such blame and shame for enabling the killing or unjust incarceration of thousands of innocent young black men?
 Who begs forgiveness for opening floodgates of slaughter in Vietnam and the Middle East or enabling the official brutality on our streets and the subtler but no-less decisive dispossession of hard-working but under-informed Americans from their homes and jobs?
 Who takes blame for designing and operating the powerful engines and marketing sensors that grope and titillate lower viscera which Puritans like Edwards probed and restrained?

 How American republic’s founders invoked biblical Hebrews